SharadaSrinivasan/sharsrinivasan-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Digital Development Specialist (YP) & Non-Resident Research Fellow
+role: DPhil Candidate, University of Oxford & Digital Development Specialist (on leave)

 # Organizations/Affiliations to show in About widget
 organizations: